-(b) requirements to be met in relation to the taking, use or disposal of water by a licensee who is the holder of an operating licence under the Water Services Licensing Act 1995.
+(b) requirements to be met in relation to the taking, use or disposal of water by a licensee who is the holder of a licence under the Water Services Act 2012.

 2. The use, management, protection and enhancement of —

 (a) any water resource and its ecosystem; or